Previous dayJanuary 18, 2026Next day

 94.6 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.1 earthquake 12 km SSW of Unalaska, Alaska came in on January 18, 2026 at 16:00 UTC.
-This was a intermediate depth earthquake, focused at 94.6 km depth.
-The epicenter is at 53.783°, -166.636°.
+January 18, 2026 brought a magnitude 2.1 earthquake 12 km SSW of Unalaska, Alaska, logged at 16:00 UTC.
+At a depth of 94.6 km, the event was intermediate depth.
+Coordinates: 53.783°, -166.636°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: